deborah-pardoq86q/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
 It's better to write clear and maintainable code first, and then optimize only where necessary.
 Focusing on optimization prematurely can lead to overly complex code, harder maintenance, and ultimately, more bugs.

+# 2023-12-12
+- Today's programming wisdom is to write code that is easy to understand and maintain.
+Code should be written with clarity and simplicity, using descriptive variable names, comments, and consistent formatting.
+It's also important to avoid unnecessary complexity and to refactor code when it becomes difficult to read or modify.
+Remember that other developers (including future you) will need to understand and work with your code, so make it as easy as possible for them to do so.